kris-brown/kbquarto/docs/phil/problems/_agrippan.md

 - The *dogmatic* argument, which rests on accepted precepts which are merely asserted rather than defended

+These all tend to rub us the wrong way, but this is a problem for [classical logic](/docs/phil/definitions/classical_logic.qmd) in particular.

-This is a problem for classical logic in particular; it could be addressed by introducing nonmonotonic logic (default and challenge).
-Some claims (e.g. first person observations) come with a default justification (which is not based on the justification of other claims).
-Yet it must be defended when challenged.
+It could be addressed by introducing
+[nonmonotonic logic](/docs/phil/definitions/nonmonotonic_logic.qmd):  e.g. default and challenge approach to justification where some claims (e.g. first person observations) come with a default justification (which is not based on the justification of other claims).
+Yet they must be defended when challenged.